technologiestiftung/erfrischungskarte-frontend/README.md

 # Edit the .env file with your own values
 vim .env # Use your favourite editor here

+# To start developing use
+npm run dev
 ```

 ## Deployment